Keerthana1695/App-studio-ghost-project/README.md

 * Extract the .zip or .tar.gz file to a location of your preference (e.g., your Desktop environment).
 * Open Android Studio (if Android Studio is not present on your computer, you can download it from [here](https://developer.android.com/sdk/index.html).).
 * Under 'Quick Start' select 'Open an existing Android Studio project'.
-* Go to the location where you have extracted the .zip or .tar.gz file (e.g., your Desktop environment) and exapand the extracted directory (this directory is called 'App-studio-ghost-project-stable_version').
+* Go to the location where you have extracted the .zip or .tar.gz file (e.g., your Desktop environment) and expand the extracted directory (this directory is called 'App-studio-ghost-project-stable_release').
 * Within the extracted directory, click on the directory called 'Ghost' (do not expand it, just click on the directory name).
 * Click 'OK'.
 * Wait for Android Studio to load/build the project.